Jacques Rougerie (architect)

-Jacques Rougerie (born 11 July 1945 in Paris) is a French Architect and Oceanographer who specialises in underwater habitats.
+Jacques Rougerie (born 11 July 1945 in Paris), is a French architect and oceanographer known for his expertise in underwater habitats.
+MAD Architects has unveiled its design proposal for the Aquatic Centre for the Paris 2024 Olympics.
+This sports facility is envisioned as an urban public artwork, showcasing Paris's beauty and aspirations.
+The proposal is a collaboration between MAD Architects and three French architectural studios: Jacques Rougerie Architecture, Atelier Phileas Architecture, and Apma Architecture.

 Biography

 Born in 1945 to a mathematician mother and a biogeographer father, companion of Theodore Monod, Rougerie lived in Ivory Coast until he turned 11.
-After moving to Francewhen he was 19, he entered The École Nationale Supérieure des Beaux-arts in 1964, attending the Auguste Perret workshop directed by Andre Remondet and Paul Maymont.
+After moving to France when he was 19, he entered The École Nationale Supérieure des Beaux-arts in 1964, attending the Auguste Perret workshop directed by Andre Remondet and Paul Maymont.
 Inspired by Jacques-Yves Cousteau and first underwater habitats, he took classes in Institut Océanographique de Paris in 1970, while studying at French Institute of Urbanism and Ecole des Arts et Métiers under the lead of Jean Prouvé.
 In 1972 he got a master's degree in architecture.